realmbgl/kudo-tutorial/unit3/README.md

 kubectl apply -f elastic.yaml
 ```

-Looking at the kudo logs you will see that the `upgrade` plan executed for this.
+Lets check on the plan execution history using the kudo cli, we see the `upgrade plan` has been executed.

 ```
-2019/05/07 17:56:39 PlanExecutionController: PlanExecution "myes-upgrade-861815000" has already run to completion, not processing.
+kubectl kudo plan history --instance=myes
+History of all plan-executions for instance "myes" in namespace "default":
+.
+├── myes-deploy-206753060 (created 4h22m0s ago)
+├── myes-update-207626186 (created 2m3s ago)
+└── myes-upgrade-521226614 (created 17s ago)
 ```

 Note: Currently not working [issue 208](https://github.com/kudobuilder/kudo/issues/208).